chevere/docs/reference/Chevere/Interfaces/ThrowableHandler/ThrowableReadInterface.md

 ### code()

-Provides access to the exception code.
+Provides access to the throwable code.

 ::: tip RETURN
 string